MattParkerDev/ParallelPipelines/README.md

 | ❌ Cannot rerun failed jobs (restart in progress run)                                   | ✅ Rerun failed jobs                    |
 | ✅ C# and strong types                                                                  | ❌ YAML                                 |

 Despite the comparison, ParallelPipelines is built primarily to be used in Github Actions.
-Support for Bitbucket Pipelines/Azure Pipelines may be officially supported in the future if there is interest.
+Bitbucket Pipelines/Azure Pipelines may be officially supported in the future if there is interest.

 ## Getting Started